 Here’s another memory hack: clean your environment.
 Clutter affects more than just your home.
 You know that feeling right after you clean your office or your house…don’t you just feel like you can think more clearly?
 That’s because clarity is power.
 If you find yourself stressed out, in a brain fog, maybe forgetting where things are, just start to clean.
 It’ll make it easier to find things and you can eliminate that forgetfulness.
 And it will absolutely clear your mind.

 Give your brain regular exercise.
 That’s right.
-It’s important for your body and it’s just as important for your brain.
+It’s essential for your body, and it’s just as crucial for your brain.
 Keep the mind active with logic, puzzles, and mind games.
 They’re great for keeping your memory sharp.